meglecz/mkCOInr/doc/content/reference.rst

     - Prepare a trainseq fasta and a taxon file for :ref:`rdp<rdp_io>` and :ref:`qiime<qiime_io>`
     - Prepare a single tsv file for :ref:`full<full_tsv_io>`

-The  trainseq fasta and the taxon files can be used by the *train* command of rdp_classifier or *feature-classifier* of QIIME to train the dataset before classification
+The trainseq fasta and the taxon files can be used by the *train* command of rdp_classifier or *feature-classifier* of QIIME to train the dataset before classification.

 The full tsv format is an easy to parse tsv file with :ref:`ranked lineage<ranked_lineage_glossary>` and :ref:`taxID<taxid_glossary>` for each sequence.